Grand duchy: Associated titles

 On the other hand, the Habsburg (Austrian) Großfürstentum Siebenbürgen is referred to as the Grand Principality of Transylvania in English rather than as a Grand Duchy, since its name/title derives directly from Großfürst(entum).
 Until the 18th century it had been simply referred to as Fürstentum Siebenbürgen in German and the Principality of Transylvania in English, much like the Danubian Principalities.

 Junior members of the dynasties of historical grand duchies in Germany sometimes bore the style of Highness, sometimes that of Grand Ducal Highness, and continued to be accorded those styles post-monarchy by courtesy in such reference works as the Almanach de Gotha and Burke's Peerage.

 List

-Prior to the Napoleonic Wars, only two grand duchies (three if Lithuania is counted, as its title was officially translated as such) were recognized in Europe.
-Both were in Italy and both were elevated to that status by Holy Roman Emperors who were their nominal suzerains:
+Prior to the Napoleonic Wars, only two grand duchies were recognized in Europe.
+Both were in Italy, the first, Tuscany, was elevated to that status by a papal bull while the second, Savoy, was elevated by the Holy Roman Emperor: